KayRaps/KARMOK515_BCL2401_Group_B_KARABO-MOKGATLE_JSL10/README.md

 * Room 3: The Asynchronous Labyrinth
 - In this room, you are presented with a maze represented as a 2D array.
 Your task is to find the exit by navigating through the maze asynchronously.

+## Reflections

+- In this project, there wasn't a lot of coding as the previous ones.
+- I could see even the smallest thing, can change the whole code.
+- I truly saw the await function in action, on the console, how it caused a delay.
+- Overrall, with time, i will definetly get better.
+- I will definitely be able to solve more complex problems.